Agently, a Microsoft Copilot Alternative

 • You don't use Microsoft 365.
 If your team runs on Gmail, Google Calendar, Notion, or any non-Microsoft tools, Copilot doesn't reach your workflow.
 You need AI that connects to the tools you actually use.

-• You want role-specialized agents.
-If you need AI that understands sales strategy differently from marketing differently from customer support, a single general-purpose assistant isn't enough.
+• You want role-aware AI.
+If you need AI that handles sales differently from marketing and support, Jarvis adapts to each function through specialist sub-agents instead of a single general-purpose assistant you keep re-prompting.

 • You're a small team watching costs.
 If Microsoft 365 + Copilot + per-user pricing is more than your AI budget warrants, platforms with free tiers and simpler pricing models may deliver more value.